Oleksandr Lushpynskyi: Biography

-He was born on 11 July 1878 in the village of Butsniv in the Ternopil Oblast into a blacksmith's family.
-He studied at the Ternopil Gymnasium, and from 1898 to 1904, he studied at the architecture department of the Lviv Imperial and Royal Polytechnic School (now the Lviv Polytechnic).
+Lushpynskyi was born on 11 July 1878 in the village of Butsniv in the Ternopil Oblast into a blacksmith's family.
+He studied at the Ternopil Gymnasium, and from 1898 to 1904, at the architecture department of the Lviv Imperial and Royal Polytechnic School (now the Lviv Polytechnic).
 Among his teachers was Ivan Levynskyi.

-From 1904 to 1919, he worked at Levynskyi's firm.
-He was the author or co-author of many buildings constructed by the firm.
-In many cases, it is difficult to determine the extent of his participation in a particular project.
-He was actively involved in the search for a Ukrainian style in architecture, similar to other national styles that were emerging in Europe at the time.
+From 1904 to 1919, Lushpynskyi worked at Levynskyi's firm, where he was the author or co-author of a number of buildings constructed by the firm.
+In many cases, the extent of his involvement in specific projects is difficult to determine.

+He was involved in efforts to develop a Ukrainian architectural style, in line with the emergence of national styles in Europe at the time.
 He applied Otto Wagner ideas in architecture.

 The style of Lushpynsky's buildings, with elements of folk styles, is often characterized as "Hutsul Secession".
 Many buildings are designed in the spirit of Byzantine-Romanesque stylizations.
 He studied folk wooden construction and sketched examples of Hutsul and Boiko buildings (now preserved in the Andrey Sheptytsky National Museum of Lviv).
 He exhibited his sketches of wooden churches at the first architectural exhibition in Lviv in 1910.
 In 1915, he organized a personal exhibition at the National Museum.
 Later, the State Commission for the Reconstruction of the Region published an album of designs for residential and public buildings for villages.
 In 1920, he published an album of drawings entitled "Wooden Churches of Galicia in the 16th-18th Centuries".

 In 1930, Metropolitan Andrey Sheptytsky appointed Lushpynskyi to the position of restorer and member of the conservation commission of the Greek Catholic Metropolis.
 In the fall of 1932, together with Ilarion Svientsitskyi, Volodymyr Sichynskyi, and Mariia Strutynska, he participated in the preparation of materials for the restoration of St. George's Cathedral in Lviv on behalf of the Metropolitan Chapter.
 Member of the jury for the competition for the reconstruction of the Holy Spirit church in Lviv (1942).

 He died on 20 November 1943 and was buried in Lychakiv Cemetery.
 Over time, his grave was lost.
 In 2004, employees of the Lychakiv Cemetery Museum-Reserve identified the burial site in field No. 18 and erected a tombstone.
 In 1993, a street in Lviv, in the Riasne microdistrict, was named after Lushpynskyi.